KodrAus/json_str/README.md

 This crate is an ergonomic way to build json strings in Rust on the `stable` and `nightly` channels.
 Rust has a json-like syntax for defining structures, so it's easy to convert some valid Rust token trees into json.
 This crate will also minify whitespace and standardise quotes while it's building the `String`.

 On `stable`, conversion is provided by a simple macro.
 On `nightly`, conversion is provided by a compiler plugin that sanitises the input at compile time instead of runtime.
 The `nightly` channel also provides an alternative plugin for creating `&str` literals instead of `String`s, to avoid that allocation.

+> **NOTE:** `json_fn` is not intended to be used with raw user-input.
+Values are spliced in as-is, with no sanitisation or escaping done.
+The parsing (which is also not designed to be secure, it expects trusted input since it come directly from the app binary) runs before any values are substituted.
+Make sure you verify your inputs appropriately!